-Prior to the Alimony Reform Act of 2011, the primary way, really the only way aside from death or remarriage, to terminate alimony was by showing of a material change of circumstances justifying the change.
+Prior to the Alimony Reform Act of 2011, the primary way–really the only way aside from death or remarriage–to terminate alimony was by showing of a material change of circumstances justifying the change.
 Essentially, someone paying alimony could be required to pay it the rest of his or her life unless they came back to court and established that there had been a material change in circumstances justifying its termination.
-You might be wondering, what would be a material change in circumstances?
-Well, that is the problem.
+You might be wondering: what would qualify as a material change in circumstances?
+Well, that is precisely the issue.
 In Massachusetts, we give our probate and family judges wide latitude and discretion in determining the appropriate outcomes in divorce and other family law cases, and so it can be difficult to determine what a judge might conclude to be a material change.

-The Alimony Reform Act effectively limited judicial discretion to some degree in alimony modification cases because it established certain circumstances in which alimony simply would terminate without any further need to establish a material change in circumstances had occurred.
+The Alimony Reform Act effectively limited judicial discretion to some degree in alimony modification cases, because it established certain circumstances in which alimony simply would terminate, without any further need to establish that a material change in circumstances had occurred.

 At the time the parties entered into the agreement, Chin was already 67 years old and his wife was 69.
-Subsequently the alimony Reform Act was enacted, establishing the general term alimony may terminate when the pay your reaches full retirement age.
-So, Chin filed a complaint for modification in the probate and Family Court seeking to terminate his alimony obligation based on the new law.
-He then amended his complaint arguing further that because his former wife what’s cohabiting with her new significant other, another basis for termination under the alimony reform act, that is alimony obligation should terminate for that reason as well.
+Subsequently, the alimony Reform Act was enacted, establishing that general term alimony may terminate when the pay your reaches full retirement age.
+So, Chin filed a complaint for modification in the Probate and Family Court, seeking to terminate his alimony obligation based on the new law.
+He then amended his complaint, arguing further that because his former wife was cohabiting with her new significant other (another basis for termination under the Alimony Reform Act) his alimony obligation should terminate for that reason as well.

-The modification went to trial and the probate and family court judge dismissed the complaint with the finding that The conditions for termination set forth in the alimony reform act only apply to cases establishing alimony March 1, 2012 or later, the effective date of the act.
-The case was appealed in the supreme judicial court eventually took up review.
+The modification went to trial and the judge dismissed the complaint.
+The judge found that the conditions for termination set forth in the Act only apply to cases establishing alimony March 1, 2012 or later, the effective date of the Act.
+The case was appealed, and the Supreme Judicial Court eventually took up review.

-The SJC ultimately held that alimony awards which were merged into a final judgment prior to March 1, 2012 may only be modified or terminated based upon the law then existing.
+The SJC ultimately held that alimony awards which were merged into a final judgment prior to March 1, 2012 may only be modified or terminated based upon the law which then existed.
 That means, to modify or terminate those alimony awards, the petitioner would need to prove that there was a material change in circumstances justifying termination or modification.
-To illustrate how complicated the law can be sometimes, in coming to this decision, the court determined this outcome to be consistent with the legislative intent when the lot was drafted to begin with.
-To determine the legislative intent, the court looked at the uncodified provisions of the act.
-That is, the provisions of the actual act but never made it into the codified statute.
+To illustrate how complicated the law can be sometimes, in coming to this decision, the Court determined this outcome to be consistent with the legislative intent when the law was drafted to begin with.
+To determine the legislative intent, the court looked at the uncodified provisions of the Act–that is, the provisions of the actual Act which never made it into the codified statute.

 The case law has continued to evolve, of course, since the issuance of the Chin opinion and the analysis set forth here is based on the law up to that point in time.
 To learn more about how alimony reform has evolved since, continue to read our blog or call our office at 978-225-9030 and schedule a consultation.
 The Chin case is really a very good illustration of why you should have an experienced divorce and family law lawyer as an advocate.
 Most lawyers would not think to look research the issues to such depth as was done by the court in this case and, while it is important to educate yourself on the basics of the law, there is no substitute for meeting with an experienced divorce lawyer and understanding how the law applies to the specific facts of your case.